dianeooty/datascience_salary/README.md

 - Jupyter Notebooks housing a variety of data visualizations that can easily be exported
 - HTML/CSS site that has interactive visuzalizations and is integrated with Tableau interactive maps
 - Interactive Salary Predictor

+## General Information
+This project uses a variety of files and technologies to accomplish the goals stated in the introduction.
+To see the main result of the team’s work, we recommend running the file “app3.py” which uses Flask.
+This will show interactive visualizations of the results, the accuracy of the salary and layoff machine learning models.
+Additionally, the Flask application includes an interactive form where the user can submit different inputs and the machine learning model will predict the annual total income.
+For “app3.py” to work correctly, the file structure will need to stay as currently seen in GitHub.
+For more static visualizations please see the “Screenshots” section below, where the results of the statistical analysis can be found along with additional information the team would like to highlight.
+To view the progress history of how the machine learning models were built, we recommend referencing the folder titled “ml_archived_files” in Kelsey’s branch.

 ## Screenshots
 Top 20 Highest Paying Companies (based on Company's Average Salary)